The Purpose of Performance Management: 5 Options

 One of the most common complaints about informal continuous feedback strategies is that employees don’t know where they stand.
 CEB conducted research on organizations that had dropped ratings and rankings.
 One employee in the study shared the following:

 Your most driven employees likely embrace some level of competition with their peers and also have aggressive personal goals.
-These employees want to know if they’re on the right track, they want to know if they are achieving their goals.
+These employees want to know if they’re on the right track and if they're achieving their goals.

-Deloitte recognized this in their performance management redesign.
-In the HBR article about their new performance management strategy they say,
+Deloitte recognized this in its performance management redesign.
+In the HBR article about its new performance management strategy, Deloitte said:

 “We began by stating as clearly as we could what performance management is actually for, at least as far as Deloitte is concerned.
 We articulated three objectives for our new system.
 The first was clear: It would allow us to recognize performance, particularly through variable compensation.”

 The result for Deloitte was a short four question manager review, with three of the questions designed to recognize top performers, and one designed to call out low performance.
-In short they were:
+The questions were:

-Deloitte did other things with their performance management strategy as well, but their primary focus was to recognize, compensate and promote their highest performing employees.
+Deloitte did other things with its performance management strategy as well, but its primary focus was to recognize, compensate and promote its highest performing employees.